nchdatta/doctors-portal-client/README.md

 	    - Appointments

 ## Technolgies Used
-This appliaction is a full-stack website.
+This appliaction is a MERN, full-stack website.
 Different technologies used to implement the website.

 ### Front-end
 1. Reactjs